liki-mc/ranking/README.md

 ## Adding commands

+The project follows the standard Django structure with apps for modular functionality, including a `ranking` app for core features.
+The `ranking/bot` folder contains the bot logic and extensions for Discord integration.

-Any file with a setup function for a Cog in the `bot/extensions/` folder will automatically be added to the bot on startup
+Any file with a setup function for a Cog in the `ranking/bot/extensions/` folder will automatically be added to the bot on startup.